Eck Stadium

 Eck Stadium is a baseball stadium in Wichita, Kansas, United States.
 It is located on the south side of 21st Street between Hillside and Oliver on the campus of Wichita State University in northeast Wichita.

 The stadium is home of the Wichita State Shockers baseball team.
 It has played host to the Shockers in rudimentary form since 1978, and as a complete stadium since 1985.
-Officially called Eck Stadium, Home of Tyler Field it is sometimes informally referred to as Eck.
+Officially called Eck Stadium, Home of Tyler Field at Gene Stephenson Park it is sometimes informally referred to as Eck.

 The stadium, which has gone through numerous upgrades since its original completion, currently seats 7,851.
 This number does not include the Coleman Outfield Hill which can seat hundreds more.